Elizabeth Sinclair: Pacific Northwest

 In early June 1863, the Bessie arrived in Victoria, British Columbia on Vancouver Island.
 The Sinclairs found the land wild and undeveloped with thick forests, making the effort required to clear land for agriculture close to impossible with their limited labor and resources.
 Eliza set her sights on California, but an acquaintance named Henry Rhodes recommended that they avoid the rough oceans during the winter as it would make anchorage difficult.
 Rhodes suggested that they sail to the Sandwich Islands (Hawaii) instead, since his brother lived in Honolulu.
 The Sinclairs agreed, and they boarded the Bessie one last time.

 Hawaii

 At the age of 63 years, Eliza led 13 members of her family to Hawaii, arriving in Honolulu Harbor on 17 September 1863 on the vessel Bessie captained by her son-in-law, Thomas Gay.
 The 300-ton barque arrived fully provisioned, with Merino sheep, one cow, hay, grain, chickens, a grand piano, books, and clothing.
-Eliza was considered a "chiefess" by the native Hawaiians she and her family employed on the island of Niihau and in Makaweli on Kauai.
+Eliza was considered a "chiefess" by the native Hawaiians she and her family employed on the island of Niʻihau and in Makaweli on Kauaʻi.

 In 1885, her niece Isabella McHutcheson Sinclair, who married Eliza's son Francis, authored and illustrated Indigenous Flowers of the Hawaiian Islands which has become an important record of the Hawaiian flora.
-The illustrations are of plants from Kauai and Niihau islands.
+The illustrations are of plants from Kauaʻi and Niʻihau islands.

 Descendants

-Her descendants continue to run the island under their private ownership.
+Her descendants continue to run the island of Ni'ihau under their private ownership.